okta/okta-oidc-js/packages/okta-react/README.md

 The 1.x series for this SDK required the use of [react-router][].
 These instructions assume you are moving to version 2.x of this SDK and are still using React Router.

-#### Replacing Security component and providing history
+#### Replacing Security component

-The `<Security>` component is now a generic provider of Okta context for child components.
-To handle the navigation requirements of `react-router` you need to provide a `history` param that reflects the `history` control that `react-router` uses.
-We provide a `<RouterSecurity>` component that does that - you can `import RouterSecurity as Security from '@okta/okta-react';` in place of the previous `<Security>` component.
+The `<Security>` component is now a generic provider of Okta context for child components and is required to be an ancestor of any components using the `useAuth` or `useAuthState` hooks, as well as any components using the `withOktaAuth` Higher Order Component.

-Except for the addition of the `history` parameter, the prop options to `<Security>` have not changed from the 1.x series to the 2.0.x series.
+The prop options to `<Security>` have not changed from the 1.x series to the 2.0.x series.

 #### Replacing the withAuth Higher-Order Component wrapper